andras-simonyi/citeproc-el/README.md

      `suffix`, `locator`, `label` (all with string values);
   * `note-index` is the note index of the citation if it occurs in a note and `nil` otherwise;
-  * `capitalize-first` is non-nil if the first word of the citation has to be capitalized;
+  * `mode` is either nil (for the default citation mode) or one of the symbols `suppress-author`, `textual`, `author-only`, `year-only`,
-  * `ignore-et-al` is non-nil if et-al settings should be ignored for the first cite,
+  * `suppress-affixes` is non-nil if the prefix and the suffix of the citation (e.g., opening and closing brackets) have to be suppressed,
-  * `variant` is either nil (for the default citation variant) or one of the symbols `suppress-author`, `textual`, `author-only`, `year-only`.
+  * `capitalize-first` is non-nil if the first word of the citation has to be capitalized,
-  * `suppress-affixes` is non-nil if the prefix and the suffix of the citation (e.g., opening and closing brackets) have to be suppressed.
+  * `ignore-et-al` is non-nil if et-al settings should be ignored for the first cite.

 ### Managing a processor’s citation list